 1. Do Not Overuse or Underuse Bullets

-Another critical reason to make it brief is that there will always be a considerable number of applicants for the same role you applied and the recruiter aims to spend as little time as possible on each
+Another critical reason to make it brief is that there will always be many applicants for the same role you applied for, and the recruiter aims to spend as little time as possible on each resume.
+Too many bullets bore the reader, while too few make your resume too shallow.

 Johannes, the Founder & CEO of Financer.com, had this to say: